Zack Short Preview, Player Props: Tigers vs. White Sox

 Zack Short At The Plate

-- Short is hitting .224 with nine doubles, six home runs and 21 walks.
+- Short is batting .217 with nine doubles, six home runs and 21 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.